locustio/locust/docs/use-as-lib.rst

 :py:meth:`create_local_runner <locust.env.Environment.create_local_runner>`,
 :py:meth:`create_master_runner <locust.env.Environment.create_master_runner>` or
-:py:meth:`create_worker_runner <locust.env.Environment.create_worker_runner> can then be used to start a :py:class:`LocustRunner <locust.runners.LocustRunner>` instance, which can be used to start a load test:
+:py:meth:`create_worker_runner <locust.env.Environment.create_worker_runner> can then be used to start a :py:class:`Runner <locust.runners.LocustRunner>` instance, which can be used to start a load test:

 .. code-block:: python